haam-community/haam-community.github.io/constitution.md

 Ideally, the Chair and Vice-Chair should come from different institutions!

-Secretary: Takes meeting minutes, sends them out via slack when they are ready, makes sure that assignments are noted.
+Secretary: Takes meeting minutes, sends them out via Element when they are ready, makes sure that assignments are noted.
 Organisational responsibilities (i.e. keeping google docs in order, annotating the minutes with required links, possibly doing same for the agenda ahead of time).

 ### Treasurer team